About

 Glaze

-For this Pumpkin Bundt Cake I opted for a simple brown butter glaze – big on flavor but pairs well with the pumpkin flavor.
+For this delicious pumpkin bundt cake I opted for a simple brown butter glaze – big on flavor but pairs well with the pumpkin flavor.
+All we need is:

 Recommended Tools